KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/README.md

 •	‘Send’ button;

 The form cannot be submitted without completing all fields.
-If a field is left blank a warning note will pop-out with the following message /*‘!
-Please fill in this field’*/.
+If a field is left blank a warning note will pop-out with the following message **‘!
+Please fill in this field’**.
 There is also an address label located below the contact form with the Bonnie Alba Motorcycle Tours contact details.